-15 A summary of the IPN's findings is provided by Altissimo, Ehrmann and Smets (2006).
+$^{^{\}rm 15}$ A summary of the IPN's findings is provided by Altissimo, Ehrmann and Smets (2006).

-Lastly, we construct a persistence-weighted core inflation measure and evaluate its predictive ability by comparison with other available measures of core inflation over the period 1995-2005.
-Generally, we find that adjusted inflation (headline inflation excluding regulated prices, fuel and food prices and changes in indirect taxes) is the best predictor of future inflation trends in our set of core inflation measures over the horizons of 6, 12 and 18 months.
-Our proposed measure - persistence expenditure-weighted core inflation - may be viewed as an equally good predictor as adjusted inflation for the 6-month horizon, but its predictive ability worsens over longer time periods.
+Lastly, we construct a persistence-weighted core inflation measure and evaluate its predictive ability in comparison with other available measures of core inflation over the period 1995-2005.
+Generally, we find that adjusted inflation (headline inflation excluding regulated prices, fuel and food prices and changes in indirect taxes) is the best predictor of future inflation trends in our set of core inflation measures over horizons of six, 12 and 18 months.
+Our proposed measure-persistence expenditure-weighted core inflation-may be viewed as an equally good predictor as adjusted inflation for the six-month horizon, but its predictive ability worsens over longer time periods.